 - Mentalism: The least directly powerful of magics appearing, mentalism allows one to control one's own mind, and to travel to the minds of others, implanting suggestions and seeds of oneself to guide them.

-- Spirit Calling: The ability to call upon spirits, speak with them, and ask them to either become magic artifacts, or to free themselves from that state.
+- Spirit Calling: The ability to call upon spirits, speak with them, and ask them either to become magic artifacts, or to free themselves from that state.
 Thought to be a lost art.
 Practiced by the Princess Sofia.

 - Elemental Binding: Unused in the novel, but apparently requires elements to manipulate.